MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ## October 2020
 ### Automatic page refresh is now supported (Windows).

-Now, reports pages using auto page refresh will also be refreshed in the app.
-With auto page refresh, your presentations and slideshows will update in real-time, ensuring you're displaying the latest business data and insights.
+Now, report pages configured with [auto page refresh](../../create-reports/desktop-automatic-page-refresh.md) will also automatically refresh in the Power BI app for Windows devices.
+And this doesn't just mean in regular report view.
+With auto page refresh, your presentations and slideshows will also update in real-time, ensuring that you're always displaying the latest business data and insights.

 ### Support for notch displays (iOS)
 We've added support for notch displays on iPhone and iPads, giving you more screen space for your reports and dashboards.

 ## September 2020
 ### Power BI app (preview) for HoloLens 2 is out in the stores!